ucdavisdatalab/adventures_in_data_science/README.md

     Then `git commit` and `git push`.
 The live web page will update automatically after a few minutes.

-Outbound URLs that point to course media should be given their own, sequentially numbered variable (`url1`, `url2`, ..., `url26`, etc.) in the file `_common.R` and should then be called from that variable in the body text of the chapter files.

 ### Resource-intensive Code

 If one of your code chunks takes a lot of time or memory to run, consider